bowang-lab/scGPT/README.md

 - [ ] Bump up to pytorch 2.0
 - [ ] New pretraining on larger datasets
 - [ ] Reference mapping example
+- [ ] Publish to huggingface model hub

 ## Contributing